kukaiN/Discrete_math/README.md

 | 7         | 64 | 17 | 22,694,492 | 2,904,894,976 | 27% |
 | 8         | 81 | 20 | 109,544,061 | 14,021,639,808 | 24% |
 | 9         | 100 | 28 | ... | ... | 28% |

+the 128 exist to represent the number of 2 partitions possible, we dont care about cases with 1 point and 6 point being a partitions (reasoning somewhere), but we keep 128 as an upperbound of the calculation

+- for each opperations above we need to do find the border of the partitioned convex set, which is O(logn * n) using Andrew's monotone chain algorithm
+- then we use the algorithm (1) designed below that takes O(log n) to check if a point p is in the convex set or not
+- Let A and B be the two partitioned set, We can reduce the number of points to check by finding the boundary of a smaller grid where the intersection would be if it exist (min( max Ax, max Bx) , min( max Ay, max By) , max( min Ax, min Bx) , max( min Ay, min By))
+- then iterate the grid and check membership with set A, keep the integer points in set A, call it Set_A
+- then iterate Set_A and check membership with B to check tolerance

+calculation
+-  there are 128 ways to partition 7 points
+- (LL^2)/2 ways of choosing two fixed point on the bounded LL x LL grid
+- (LL^2 choose 5) ways of getting 5 points from the LL x LL grid
+- for each partition, takes O(n * log n) to find the set's boundary
+- O(log n) to check membership of a point
+- multiply by a small consant factor for the grid made by searching for the intersection

+after multiplying all of the above, we get  (2^n)  * (LL^2 choose n-2) * (1/2 * n^2)  *  ( O(n * log n) * LL^1.5 (log n))

+## Algorithm explanation:

+### Andrew's monotone chain
+sort points by the coordinate, then find the top part of the hull, then find the bottom border of the hull, then join the border similar to graham's scan, but since we dont have to calculate the angle, this is faster. the runtime of O(n * log n) comes from the sorting, if the points are sorted, then it is easy to find the next point that makes the top or bottom border

+### algorithm (1) , I dont know the name for this
+draw a line from one point on the convex hull to the point, p, that we want to check membership.

+* the cross product's sign tells us if the second vector is on the left or the right of the vector

+we use the fact above to do a divide and conquer algorithm to find the 3 points on the set, that makes a triangle, then check if the point in question is on the same direction for all 3 sides

+the divide and conquer decreases the number of test cases by 2 at each step so the runtime is O(log n)